Jagss24/PICSHARE/README.md

-### Currently working on this project... will be update once done
+### Currently working on this project... will be updated once done